Reasons Why Your Eye Keeps Twitching

 • Blepharitis, or inflammation of the eyelids.

 Eye twitching caused by any of these disorders are typically more severe than a simple eye twitch.
-In most cases, both eyes would be twitching or another portion of the face would be suffering from an involuntary muscle spasm.
+In most cases, both eyes would be twitching — or another portion of the face would be affected by an involuntary muscle spasm.

-Symptoms of a common eye twitch should subside within several days.
-However, seek medical attention for the following cases of eye twitching:
+Symptoms of a common eye twitch should go away within several days.
+However, seek medical attention for eye twitches in the following instances:

 • If the eye twitch has not subsided at all after several weeks.